Treats obsessive-compulsive disorder. This medicine is a tricyclic antidepressant (TCA).

-- Make sure your doctor knows if you are using cimetidine (Tagamet®), clonidine (Catapres®), digoxin (Lanoxin®), guanethidine (Ismelin®), haloperidol (Haldol®), methylphenidate (Ritalin®), or phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®).
-Tell your doctor if you are also using other medicines to treat depression (such as fluoxetine, sertraline, paroxetine, fluvoxamine, Prozac®, Zoloft®, Paxil®, or Luvox®), medicine to treat seizures (such as phenytoin, phenobarbital, Dilantin®, or Luminal®), certain medicine for heart rhythm problem (such as quinidine, flecainide, propafenone, Quinaglute®, Tambocor®, or Rythmol®), or a blood thinner (such as warfarin or Coumadin®).
+- Make sure your doctor knows if you use buspirone (Buspar®), cimetidine (Tagamet®), clonidine (Catapres®), digoxin (Lanoxin®), fentanyl (Abstral®, Duragesic®), guanethidine (Ismelin®), haloperidol (Haldol®), lithium (Eskalith®, Lithobid®), methylphenidate (Ritalin®), St John's wort, tryptophan, thyroid medicines, pain or migraine medicines (such as sumatriptan, tramadol, Frova®, Maxalt®, Relpax®, Zomig®), or a phenothiazine medicine (such as promethazine, Phenergan®, Thorazine®).
+Tell your doctor if you also use medicines to treat depression (such as fluoxetine, fluvoxamine, paroxetine, sertraline), medicines to treat seizures (such as phenobarbital, phenytoin, Dilantin®), medicines for heart rhythm problems (such as flecainide, propafenone, quinidine, Rythmol®, Tambocor®), or a blood thinner (such as warfarin, Coumadin®, Jantoven®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, thyroid problems, glaucoma, high blood pressure, heart problems, trouble going to the bathroom (urinating), adrenal gland tumor (such as pheochromocytoma or neuroblastoma), or a history of seizure disorder.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have liver disease, an adrenal gland tumor (such as neuroblastoma, pheochromocytoma), narrow-angle glaucoma, heart disease, depression, mood or mental problems, an overactive thyroid, trouble passing urine, or a history of seizures.